shivshankardayal/full-website/algebra/source/complex_numbers_solutions_2.rst

        \Rightarrow x^2 + y^2 - 2y - 1 = 0

-    Clearly, it is a cricle having center at (0, 1) and radius :math:`\sqrt{2}.` Again, :math:`\frac{z - 1}{z + 1}` is in first
+    Clearly, it is a circle having center at (0, 1) and radius :math:`\sqrt{2}.` Again, :math:`\frac{z - 1}{z + 1}` is in first
     quadrant.
 This means :math:`x^2 + y^2 > 1` and :math:`y > 0.`